 Place a mouse trap in an area where you have your plants and flowers, but is still close to your Home.

-Mice are not only attracted to comfort, warmth, and security.
-One of the biggest attractions for mice is food.
+Mice are not only attracted to comfort, warmth, and security; one of the biggest attractions for mice is food.

-Your kitchen is certainly going to be a place of interest for a Mouse!
+Your kitchen is certainly going to be a place of interest for a mouse!

-As soon as they find your kitchen, they will know where it is and it will become a frequent room for them to visit.
+As soon as they find your kitchen, they will know where it is, and it will become a frequent room for them to visit.
 Using the protected route underneath your cabinets, they will feel secure and safe from predators.

 A kitchen is going to be different because most items are going to be new to them.
-This is an advantage to you because they will not fear the trap that you have out for them.
+This is advantageous to you because they will not fear the mouse trap you have left out for them.